China's exports and imports see slower growth

 China's robust economic growth in the past few years was accompanied by a sharp rise in inflation and a surge in property prices.

 As a result, Beijing introduced various measures, including curbs on lending, to try to rein in consumer and property price growth.

 While it has since eased some of those policies, analysts said the effects of the tightening were still being felt.

 "China's economy is still to bounce back from the cumulative effect of the monetary tightening last year which is impacting domestic demand," said Mr Thornton of IHS Global Insight.

 China's central bank has reduced the amount of money banks must hold in reserve twice in the past few months in a bid to increase lending.
 The hope is that more easily available credit will spur investment and boost demand.

 However, some analysts said that the government needed to ease its policies even further.

 "If the government does not relax policies further, all factors that dragged growth down in the first three months will still remain in the second quarter," said Jianguang Shen of Mizuho Securities Asia.

-"China needs not only to loosen monetary policies, it also needs to relax curbs on local government financing vehicles and the property sector."'Plenty of weakness'
+"China needs not only to loosen monetary policies, it also needs to relax curbs on local government financing vehicles and the property sector."